Deception

 3. That which deceives or is intended to deceive; false representation; artifice; cheat; fraud.

-hence we speak of a person as skilled in deception and addicted to deceit.
+Usage: Deception usually refers to the act, and deceit to the habit of the mind; hence we speak of a person as skilled in deception and addicted to deceit.
 The practice of deceit springs altogether from design, and that of the worst kind; but a deception does not always imply aim and intention.
 It may be undesigned or accidental.
 An imposition is an act of deception practiced upon some one to his annoyance or injury; a fraud implies the use of stratagem, with a view to some unlawful gain or advantage.

 Webster's Revised Unabridged Dictionary.
 MICRA, Inc. 30 Sep.
 2008.